 It’s possible to travel with high speed trains with speed upto 250 km/h, long distance trains departing from metropols and regional trains between neighbour cities in Turkey.

-There are very few international trains between Turkey and other countries.
-There are international train services to Bulgaria, Romania (during summer) and Iran.
+There are a couple of international trains between Turkey and other countries.
+There are international train services to Bulgaria, Austria (not during winter), Romania (during summer) and Iran.

 International train tickets are on sale 60 days prior to departure, and only can be bought from international ticket offices.
 Online ticket is not possible.